2007 St. Louis Rams season: Week 5: vs. Arizona Cardinals

 Still searching for their first win of the year, the Rams went home for a Week 5 divisional duel with the Arizona Cardinals.
-With QB Marc Bulger out with an injured rib cage, back-up QB Gus Frerotte got the start.
+With quarterback Marc Bulger out with an injured rib cage, back-up quarterback Gus Frerotte got the start.
 In the first quarter, St. Louis took the early lead with kicker Jeff Wilkins getting a 46-yard field goal.
 The Cardinals would tie the game with kicker Neil Rackers getting a 50-yard field goal.
-In the second quarter, the Rams regained the lead with Frerotte completing a 16-yard TD pass to WR Drew Bennett.
-However, Arizona tied the game with RB Edgerrin James fumbling at the 1-yard line and OG Reggie Wells recovering the ball in the end zone.
+In the second quarter, the Rams regained the lead with Frerotte completing a 16-yard touchdown pass to wide receiver Drew Bennett.
+However, Arizona tied the game with running back Edgerrin James fumbling at the 1-yard line and offensive guard Reggie Wells recovering the ball in the end zone.
 Afterwards, St. Louis regained the lead with Wilkins kicking a 35-yard field goal.
-However, the Cardinals took the lead prior to halftime with QB Kurt Warner getting a 1-yard TD run.
+However, the Cardinals took the lead prior to halftime with quarterback Kurt Warner getting a 1-yard touchdown run.

-In the third quarter, the Rams regained the lead with Frerotte completing an 11-yard TD pass to WR Torry Holt.
+In the third quarter, the Rams regained the lead with Frerotte completing an 11-yard touchdown pass to wide receiver Torry Holt.
 Afterwards, Arizona tied the game with Rackers nailing a 32-yard field goal.
-In the fourth quarter, St. Louis continued its struggles with Cardinals CB Roderick Hood returning an interception 68 yards for a touchdown.
-The Rams would answer with Wilkins getting a 31-yard field goal, but the Cardinals increased its lead with Warner completing a 7-yard TD pass to WR Larry Fitzgerald.
-St. Louis tried to come back as Frerotte completed a 29-yard TD pass to TE Randy McMichael, along with Frerotte's 2-point conversion pass to Holt.
+In the fourth quarter, St. Louis continued its struggles with Cardinals cornerback Roderick Hood returning an interception 68 yards for a touchdown.
+The Rams would answer with Wilkins getting a 31-yard field goal, but the Cardinals increased its lead with Warner completing a 7-yard touchdown pass to wide receiver Larry Fitzgerald.
+St. Louis tried to come back as Frerotte completed a 29-yard touchdown pass to tight end Randy McMichael, along with Frerotte's 2-point conversion pass to Holt.
 Unfortunately, Arizona held on to win.

 With yet another loss, the Rams fell to 0–5.